Policy and Procedure Name:

 days prior to the date of the request; or

 b.
-Evidence is
+Evidence

-subsequently provided to the MCO upon request.
+is subsequently provided to the MCO upon request.

-3. The MCO may
+3. The

-treatment in an inactive claim when they do not receive supporting medical
+medical treatment in an inactive claim when they do not receive supporting

-evidence dated not more than 60 days prior to the date of the request.
+medical evidence dated not more than 60 days prior to the date of the request.

 4. Responsibilities